Evgeniy-51/yt-pump/README_EN.md

 [Русский](README.md) | **English**

-A portable Windows GUI for [yt-dlp](https://github.com/yt-dlp/yt-dlp).
-Paste a link, pick quality, audio track and container, download.
-No installer, no Python, no FFmpeg on `PATH`.
+**Download YouTube videos in the quality you want — in a couple of clicks.** Paste a link, pick resolution, audio track and format (MKV, MP4 or audio only) — done.
+Portable Windows app, nothing to install.

+Powered by [yt-dlp](https://github.com/yt-dlp/yt-dlp) and FFmpeg, bundled in.

 <p align="center">
   <img src="docs/yt-pump-main.jpg" width="780" alt="YtPump main window: link, quality, audio track, output folder and the finished file">